ibmverse/verse-developer/tutorials/0_intro.md

 * mail compose view
 * mail read view

-### What are we going to build?
+### What you are going to build
-By following this tutorial, you are going to start with some pre-written example code which adds functionality to the bizCard in Verse, you will then add your own extensions to the mail compose view and the mail read view.
+By following this tutorial, you are going to start with some pre-written sample code which adds functionality to the business card (bizCard) in Verse.
+You will then add another application for Verse which will add functionality to the Mail Compose View and the Mail Read View.

 ### What you'll learn
 * How to add action buttons into the Verse UI for your application.